thenyeguy/dotfiles/README.md

 Michael Nye's Dotfiles
 ======================

-This is a repository for my unix configuration - primarily my vim and zsh configs.
+This is a repository for my unix configuration - primarily my vim and fish configs.
 It includes an install script, which when run will initialize a checkout of the repository, and create symlinks in the home directory.